C3-PRO/c3-pro-consumer/README.md

 * **SQS queue**: A queue deployed in AWS to consume from.
 This queue must be configured and populated as described in https://bitbucket.org/ipinyol/c3pro-server/overview.
 * **Oracle DB**: An oracle schema is needed to store the raw data from the SQS.
 Ideally, this schema should be located in the intranet of an organization.
-* **I2B2 instance**: *TODO* (NOT IMPLEMENTED YET)

-The configuration of the DB and the access to SQS is explained in the below sections.
+* **FHIR DSTU-2** compliant system: To store the consumed resourced.
+In the current release we store the data in i2b2 through the newly created [i2b2 fhir cell](https://bitbucket.org/ihlchip/fhir-i2b2-cell)

 ## Installing Maven, Java && JBoss AS7 ##

-The system uses java 7 and we recommend to use JBoss AS7.
+The system uses java 7 and we recommend to use JBoss AS7, although other java-based web servers can be used, like tomcat7.
 To install the basic tools in a Debian-based Linux distribution:

     sudo apt-get clean
     sudo apt-get update